In Depth: The Swish Pan Transition

 Tutorial: 60 Second Studio | Episode 13 | Roll

-Sapphire S_SwishPan is an elegant swish pan effect that works in several host application.
+Sapphire S_SwishPan is an elegant swish pan effect that works in several host applications.

 Sapphire transitions have the option of auto-animate or being keyframed.
 In Premiere, I am all about auto-animating, but in After Effects, I prefer to keyframe the Wipe Percent parameter.
 To set this up in Sapphire, under Auto Trans, choose Yes or No. If it’s enabled, the transition is automatic.
 If it’s Off, you’ll need to keyframe the other parameters.